clouatre/math-mcp-learning-server/README.md

 - **Comprehensive Testing**: Complete test coverage with security and edge case validation
 - **Zero Dependencies**: Core persistence features use only Python stdlib

-## Built with MCP Python SDK
+## Built with FastMCP 2.0

-This server is built using the official [Model Context Protocol Python SDK](https://github.com/modelcontextprotocol/python-sdk) with FastMCP patterns for rapid development and clean code architecture.
+This server is built using [FastMCP 2.0](https://gofastmcp.com/integrations/anthropic) with the official [Model Context Protocol Python SDK](https://github.com/modelcontextprotocol/python-sdk) for rapid development and clean code architecture.

 ## Available Tools